GfSE/SpecIF-Pages/Documentation/03_SpecIF_JSON-Schema.md

 The resources, statement, properties and hierarchies instantiate the class definitions.
 A SpecIF-tool can automatically generate a property editor for a resource or statement element, because all necessary information is available in the class and data type definition elements.

-A reference to another SpecIF element is always expressed using the *Key- -helper-element.
+A reference to another SpecIF element is always expressed using the *Key* -helper-element.
-It contains the *ID- and the *revision*-ID of the referenced element.
+It contains the *ID* and the *revision*-ID of the referenced element.
-If no *revision- is given, the element with the newest ``changedAt`` date shall be used.
+If no *revision* is given, the element with the newest ``changedAt`` date shall be used.

 ## Definition elements